Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1984 89p

 Tasted twice - last time in April 2012.
 Consistent notes.
-I opened this bottle in November 2011, fearing dead and buried wine, but what a surprise!
-27 years old wine in a vintage hampered by lousy spring and not that much sunshine.
+I opened this bottle in November 2011, fearing it was dead and buried, but what a surprise!
+A 27-year-old wine in a vintage hampered by a lousy spring and not much sunshine.
 Despite that, one can make a lovely wine if one is a gifted and clever winemaker.
 Kudos to Claude Ricard, who pulled strings then and was called the master of off-vintages.
-In April 2012, at the property, it was still alive, deliciously drinkable, round, and charming wine with good maturity of fruit and good balance.
+In April 2012, at the property, it was still alive, deliciously drinkable, round, and charming, with good maturity of fruit and a good balance.

 Domaine de Chevalier 1983 88p